$47.81-$59.23 hourly / $8,286.80-$10,265.89 monthly / $99,441.60-$123,190.68 annual

 Education and Experience:

-A. A master’s degree in business administration, public administration, educational administration, management information systems, or a related field AND two years of full-time, paid, professional-level experience in the analysis of management, administrative, business programs, systems, and processes, or fiscal problems and the preparation of recommendations for their resolution.
+A. A master’s degree from a recognized college or university in business administration, public administration, educational administration, management information systems, or a related field AND two years of full-time, paid, professional-level experience in the analysis of management, administrative, business programs, systems, and processes, or fiscal problems and the preparation of recommendations for their resolution.
 Supervisory experience is desirable.

 B. A bachelor's degree from a recognized college or university, preferably with a major in business administration, public administration, educational administration, management information systems, or a related field AND four years of full-time, paid, professional-level experience in the analysis of management, administrative, business programs, systems, and processes, or fiscal problems and the preparation of recommendations for their resolution.
 Supervisory experience is desirable.